syncfusion-content/javascript-docs/js/DragandDrop/Getting-Started.md

 ## Helper

 Helper will return the object of corresponding draggable element.
-You can drag the element by using helper.
+You can drag the element by using [helper](https://help.syncfusion.com/api/js/ejdraggable#events:helper) event.

 {% highlight javascript %}